maurandco/contract/contract.md

 ### Warranty of work

 We will not leave you in the dust with problems that are obviously our fault.
-If a problem is found in your deliverables within [ WARRANTY DURATION ] of delivery, and the problem is deemed by us to have been caused by our own negligence, we agree to fix the issue to the best of our ability free of charge.
+If a problem is found in your deliverables within one month of delivery, and the problem is deemed by us to have been caused by our own negligence, we agree to fix the issue to the best of our ability free of charge.

 You understand the nature of design and software development, and accept that debugging is part of the process.
 You will not attempt to make warranty claims for problems that occur naturally in the software development process.
 Our warranty includes but is not limited to: corrupted files, lost data, and misread requirements.
 It does not cover problems including but not limited to: software bugs, hardware issues, server outages, user experience issues, and lost data resulting from your negligence.